gerteck/genai-jam-foringest/challenges/find-and-fix-a-bug/README.md

 * 50 points - quality of the fix and appropriateness of the new code
 * 50 points - quality of any additional unit tests and appropriate use of exception handling
 * 50 points - you can explain to the satisfaction of your instructor what the issue was and why the solution is appropriate

+# Bug Explanation

+Bug is present in the ValidateISBN class.
+The issue is in the calculation of ISBN digits in both isThisAValidShortISBN and isThisAValidLongISBN methods.

+The problem is that when getting digits from the ISBN string using charAt(), it's using the ASCII value of the character rather than its numeric value.
+For example, the character '0' has an ASCII value of 48, '1' is 49, etc.

+The test case that was failing was the 13-digit ISBN validation, since it was adding ASCII values directly without any conversion to numeric values.
+The 10-digit ISBN test with 'X' might have been passing because the 'X' case was handled separately.